-Description Fraud Error Judgement Planned response Management override of controls This is a mandatory significant risk on all audits due to the unpredictable way in which such override could occur. • 0 0 We plan to address the management override of controls risk through performing audit work over material accounting estimates, journal entries and significant transactions outside the normal course of business or otherwise unusual.
+Description Fraud Error Judgement Planned response 1 Management override of controls (GMCA and Group) This is a mandatory significant risk on all audits due to the unpredictable way in which such override could occur.
 Management at various levels within an organisation are in a unique position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Due to the unpredictable way in which such override could occur there is a risk of material misstatement due to fraud on all audits.
+0 We plan to address the management override of controls risk by performing audit work on: • over accounting estimates; • journal entries; and • significant transactions outside the normal course of business or otherwise unusual.